1. Spooky Slime Chemistry Experiment for Halloween Fun

 fall chemistry science activities

-# 1. Spooky Slime Creation
+# 1. Spooky Slime Chemistry Experiment for Halloween Fun

 Who doesn’t love slime?
 This activity is a fun way to introduce students to polymers and non-Newtonian fluids.
 It’s a great activity between your states of matter unit and chemistry unit on polymers to get them thinking outside the box about what they already know.
 To get started, you’ll need white school glue, baking soda, contact lens solution, and food coloring.
 For an extra spooky twist, consider using Elmers glow-in-the-dark glue.
 (Disclaimer: this can get messy so you will want to make sure to do this activity with students you trust)